LeoShangTang/PomodoroTimer/README.md

 ## User stories

-- As a user, I want to be able to start and pause the (pomodoro) timer.
+- As a user, I want to be able to add a task with timer type and task name to end of a queue
+- As a user, I want to be remove first task in queue
+- As a user, I want to be remove task at specific index in queue